chesterbeckett/chesterbeckett.github.io/_posts/2024-12-10-BuffaloWings.md

 1. Add all the ingredients into a mixing bowl.
 2. Stir up the mix, ensuring you break up the cheese.
 3. Season to taste with a bit of salt, if needed.
-4. Store in the fridge till you are ready to serve.
+4. Store in the fridge till the wings are ready to serve.

 ## Toss and serve